Why Do Cricketers Wear a Vest?

 Why Do Cricketers Wear Sweaters in Summer?

 Early cricket jumpers were made of wool which kept cricketers warm in the colder matches.
-It was also in keeping with the traditional appearance of cricketers.
-The natural fibres were also believed to absorb sweat away from the body which was beneficial to the players.
+It was also in keeping with the traditional appearance of cricketers and their white clothing.
+The natural fibres were also believed to absorb sweat and keep it away from the body which was beneficial to the players.
 However, wool becomes heavier when wet and this takes away the comfort of wearing one.
-Modern sweaters are made from different materials.
-These allow the cricketer to remain comfortable but not to overheat in warmer conditions.
-Sweaters are less common in warmer countries such as Australia or India where keeping cool is the priority.

 Material Used in Cricket Sweater

 Traditionally, cricket sweaters were made from wool and many still are.
 The material is soft to allow freedom of movement and thick enough to provide warmth.
 More modern sweaters are made using an acrylic yarn which is created from polymer.
 This is very lightweight yet retains body heat through use.
-It also doesn’t become heavy from dampness which can occur when playing cricket on a wet outfield.
-They are also less likely to become stained compared to wool and are easier to dye.
-This makes them a more popular choice with teams wishing to customise them.

 Cricket Sweater Types

-There are two types of cricket sweater; sleeveless vest (sometimes known as a slipover) and sweater with sleeves.
+There are two types of cricket sweater; sleeveless vest (sometimes known as a slipover) and a sweater with sleeves.

 Sleeveless Vest or Slipover

 These sleeveless options are often chosen by bowlers.
-They are much more lightweight that long sleeved versions but are just as comfortable.
+They are much more lightweight than long sleeved versions but are just as comfortable.
 Often, these are worn over the top of a long-sleeved cricket shirt in conditions that don’t warrant a long-sleeved jumper.
 They are usually V necked in appearance with the club or country colours adorning the V shape.
 These are best compared to a body warmer style jacket that is worn over a shirt or thin jumper.
-They offer a more causal appearance compared to longer sleeved sweatshirts.
+They offer a more casual appearance compared to longer sleeved sweatshirts.

 sleeveless vest